Mossyrock Dam

 Knuppenburg Lake

-We continued to Knuppenburg Lake (look for a signed parking area on the right-hand side of the road) where a short path leads to the lake.
-Here the Clear Fork of the Cowlitz River is crossed on a log with a hand-line though it appears the bridge is not quite finished.
-Instead of crossing there we walked to the upper end of the lake where others had parked along the highway where another short path leads to the lake.
-At the lake a cheerful young man was just reeling in a trout and had just reached his limit.
+We continued to Knuppenburg Lake (look for a signed parking area on the right-hand side of the road), where a short path leads to the lake.
+Here, the Clear Fork of the Cowlitz River is crossed on a log with a hand-line, though it appears the bridge is not quite finished.
+Instead of crossing there, we walked to the upper end of the lake, where others had parked along the highway, and another short path led to the lake.
+At the lake, a cheerful young man was just reeling in a trout and had just reached his limit.

 Dog Lake Campground

-Instead of driving back to Seattle via US 12 and I-5 we took Highway 123 up to State Route 410 and wended out way back to Seattle (one of our favorite drives).
+Instead of driving back to Seattle via US 12 and I-5, we took Highway 123 up to State Route 410 and wended our way back to Seattle (one of our favorite drives).

 For more information